 These tools will help you automate finding keywords and evaluating their competition.

-I’ve already mentioned SEMrush, but there are many other great options such as TermExplorer and Moz’s keyword difficulty tool.
+We’ve already mentioned SEMrush, but there are many other great options such as TermExplorer and Moz’s keyword difficulty tool.

 Modern SEO involves a lot of relationship building.
 Reaching out to site owners and contributors is a necessary part of building relationships and eventually getting links.